solisaegis/SolisAegis/structural-rationality-layer/structural-penalty-proofs/adaptive-blindspot/readme.md

 It is preserved as a read-only interpretive reference only.

-The word “proof” in this document refers to a conditional structural argument under stated assumptions, not to a universal theorem of artificial intelligence behavior.
+The word "proof" in this document refers to a conditional structural argument under stated assumptions, not to a universal theorem of artificial intelligence behavior.

 ---